wallarm/product-documentation/docs/latest/user-guides/rules/rules.md

 #### Condition type: ABSENT (`∅`)

-The request should not contain the designated point.
+The request should not contain the designated part.
 In this case, the comparison argument is not used.

 ## Ruleset lifecycle